 This fund accounts for and reports financial resources that are restricted to expenditure for non-education related capital outlays.
-The fund had an ending balance of \$37.0 million, which was an increase of \$4.9 million over the prior year.
+The fund had an ending balance of \$17.4 million, which was a decrease of \$19.6 million over the prior year.
+The change in fund balance is the result of timing differences between the funding of projects and the spending of that funding.